ceciliavision/zoom-learn-zoom/README.md

 SR-RAW training and testing now available <a href="https://drive.google.com/open?id=1UHKEUp77tiCZ9y05JtP6S9Tfo2RftK8m" target="_blank">here</a>.

+We used 35 mm images (mostly named '00006' in the sequences) for test.

 #### Try with your own data

 Our model is trained on raw data in <a href="http://arwviewer.com/" target="_blank">Sony Digital Camera Raw</a>.
 If you use other types of raw data formats, like [DNG](https://helpx.adobe.com/photoshop/digital-negative.html) used by iPhone (you can use the app [Halide](https://itunes.apple.com/us/app/halide-camera/id885697368?mt=8) to store raw from iPhone), it is necessary to fine tune the model with raw data in that format.